Refined descendant invariants of toric surfaces: Introduction

 We remark that our invariant is not in general a Laurent polynomial in $y$ (or even in $y^{1/2}$) if we allow marked vertices of valency $>3$, but it may have poles at $y=0$ and $y=-1$.
 We estimate the order of the pole at $y=-1$ in Proposition \ref{lpsi4} (Section \ref{spsi1}) and show that our upper bound is sharp (Section \ref{sec-ex}).

 An interesting question is how to extend the definition of tropical descendant invariants and their refinements to curves of positive genus.
-The particular case of genus one and $\on=(n_0,n_1,0,0,...)$ has been resolved in \cite{SS}.
+The particular case of genus one curves with at most trivalent marked vertices has been settled in \cite{SS}.
 Another perspective question is whether the refined tropical descendant invariant can be interpreted via Mikhalkin's quantization of algebraic curves \cite{Mi1}.